 *) She was P. Tesárek's second wife, his first wife Julie died in 1942.

-There were a lot of interesting things for us in Aunt Otylka's house mysterious places .
-Beneath the whole house, and even further beneath the dike , a long vaulted cellar lined with stonesstretched underground.
-From the vestibule, the bricks lined with steep spiral steps came into it (during the day there was a little light from the small side window) .
+There were a lot of interesting things for us in Aunt Otylka's house mysterious places.
+Beneath the whole house, and even further beneath the dike, a long vaulted cellar lined with stonesstretched underground.
+From the vestibule, the bricks lined with steep spiral steps came into it (during the day there was a little light from the small side window).
 It was cold and absolutely dark below, you had to go there with a lantern or a flashlight (later, when I was already in 8th grade, I arranged electric lighting there).
-At the edge of the cellar was a shelf of jam.
-It turned left, then in the basement was a well from which water was drawn, formerly for a pub, now for a household.
-At the end of the cellar was a circular arched "hill", where beer barrels were formerly stored, later potatoes, beets and other farm vegetables.
-There was a small hatch from the dam in front of the entrance to the pub.
+At the edge of the cellar was a shelf of compots.
+It turned left, then in the underground was a well from which water was drawn, formerly for a pub, now for a household.
+At the end of the cellar was a circular vaulted room, where beer barrels were formerly stored, later potatoes, beets and other farm vegetables.
+A small hatch led there from the dam in front of the pub entrance.

 On the slope below the house, right by the stream, stood a wooden shed, beside it grew an old sloping walnut.
 The shed was "upstairs", from the top of the road around the hall was a door to the top, which stood on stilts below the slope.
 At the top was a common household tool.
 At the back between the round beams you could see to the bottom of the stream (we were afraid to walk there).
 At this bottom of the shed were tools for the field and garden.

 Upstairs in the attic of the house was a smaller nicely furnished living room, where Milan and Mimi came regularly.
-In the attic room on the wall hung a picture of deer on a pasture , painted by Dr. Miki.
-Kovárik somewhere in the landscape in the woods above Konice (from today's point of view, the painting may be a bit kitschy, but we as children liked it very much ...) .
+In the attic room on the wall hung a picture of deer on a pasture, painted by Dr. Miki Kovárik somewhere in the landscape in the forests above Konice (from today's point of view, the painting may be a bit kitschy, but we as children liked it very much...).
 Just below the room, next to a steep spiral staircase, was a large water tank pumped into it from a cellar well.
 Once I remember as a child that we were diligently pumping water, after which the water flowed down the stairs "opposite" like a waterfall - the reservoir overflowed .

 .... picture .........

 The most beautiful period in Střelnice used to be from spring when the chestnuts bloomed and especially the lindens .
 The wonderful scent spread throughout the valley.
-The head emeritus, the head teacher Karel Kuba , who liked to talk about nature, often went for a walk there .
+The emeritus head teacher Karel Kuba, who liked to talk about nature, often went for a walk there.
 My aunt picked flowers, dried them and made tea from them.
 In the garden below the house she grew raspberries and strawberries, currants and gooseberries.
 Many trees, apples, pears, plums grew there.

 ...... picture .. ......